 The 11th Circuit denied the Tribe's Petition for Rehearing and Petition for Rehearing En Banc on October 27, 2015.
-It is anticipated that the Tribe will file a Petition for Writ of Certiorari in the United States Supreme Court concerning the gross receipts tax issue.
+The Tribe filed a Petition for Writ of Certiorari concerning the gross receipts tax issue on February 19, 2016.
+After a grant of extension of time to file, the Department filed its Brief in Opposition on May 5, 2016.
+The Tribe filed a Reply Brief on May 23, 2016.